OpenEvalProject/evals/manuscripts/elife-59153/v2/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/59153/elife-59153-fig3-v2.jpg)

 **Figure 3.:** (A) Odds ratio and 95% CI of 107 lipids strongly associated with T2D risk (FDR < 0.001) were indicated.
 The multivariate logistic regression model was adjusted for race, age and BMI.
 (B) Correlation between 107 T2D-risk associated lipids and conventional clinical parameters was indicated by correlation coefficient (r).
-Orange color indicates positive correlation while blue denotes negative correlation.Figure 3—source data 1.Figure 3—source data 2.
+Orange color indicates positive correlation while blue denotes negative correlation.

-## Association between diabetes risk and lipid biochemical configuration
+### Association between diabetes risk and lipid biochemical configuration

 Lipidomics profiling provided a comprehensive coverage of plasma lipids for us to gain insight into the associations of lipid species biochemical structure (i.e. chain length, numbers of carbon atoms, double bonds) with diabetes risk.
 Among all the TAGs detected (carbon atoms from 36 to 60), those significantly associated with diabetes risk contained between 40–56 carbon atoms and 0–8 double bonds.
 Within those TAGs containing 40–56 carbon atoms, T2D risk increased in step with the number of carbon atoms (except carbon atom 55).
 TAGs most significantly associated with T2D risk were clustered in the range of carbon atoms 50–54 and double bond 0–4, particularly with even carbon atoms 52 and 54 (Figure 4A).
 DAGs with an even number of carbon atoms 30, 32, 34, 36 but not odd numbers were associated with diabetes risk more prominently.
 There was no clear pattern of association with incident T2D by numbers of carbon atoms or double bonds in other lipid classes (Figure 4A).
 From the perspective of specific fatty acid chains in lipids, a relationship between diabetes risk and fatty acid composition was revealed.
 For total fatty acids, three SFAs (FA12:0, FA14:0 and FA16:0) as well as a PUFA (FA18:3) were positively associated with T2D risk and two very long chain MUFAs (FA24:1, FA26:1) were negatively associated with T2D risk (Figure 4B).
 Considering lipid classes, positively associated fatty acids were mainly from DAGs and TAGs including long chain SFAs (C12-C20), MUFA (C14 and C16) and PUFA (C20 and C22) (Figure 4B).
 In contrast, in PC and LPC classes, odd chain fatty acids (C15 and 17) were negatively associated with T2D risk.
 Interestingly, in the sphingolipid class, only even chain saturated and MUFAs were negatively associated with T2D risk (Figure 4B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/59153/elife-59153-fig4-v2.jpg)

 **Figure 4.:** (A) Relationship between diabetes risk and total number of carbon atoms and double bonds in lipid species.
 Odds ratios were represented with dots, color denoting odds ratio value, dot size denoting significance by FDR value.
 (B) Relationship between diabetes risk and fatty acid composition in lipids.
-Red and blue color denotes log2(odds ratio) with significance (FDR < 0.05), white denotes values with no significance, grey denotes fatty acids not detected.Figure 4—source data 1.Figure 4—source data 2.
+Red and blue color denotes log2(odds ratio) with significance (FDR < 0.05), white denotes values with no significance, grey denotes fatty acids not detected.

-## Metabolic pathways associated with future diabetes
+### Metabolic pathways associated with future diabetes

 To identify metabolic pathways associated with future diabetes, 381 lipids with significant association with diabetes risk (FDR < 0.05) (Figure 2—figure supplement 2) were subjected to Kyoto Encyclopedia of Genes and Genomes (KEGG) pathway analysis.
 Glycerolipid metabolism, which involves TAG and DAG biosynthesis, was significantly up-regulated (p=0.01).
 In contrast, sphingolipid (p=2.11E-05), linoleic acid (p=0.016) and alpha linoleic acid (p=0.041) metabolism were found to be significantly down-regulated (Figure 5A).
 Specifically, in the glycerolipid biosynthesis pathway, the TAG class was increased with strong significance (p=0.003), suggesting an induced process of lipid storage (Figure 5B).
 While as a whole the phospholipid metabolism pathway was not significantly altered, the PC class of lipids was significantly reduced (p=0.015) along with a modest decrease in the downstream LPC class (p<0.2), suggesting the potential inhibition of pathway from DAG to PC class.
 In sphingolipids metabolism, the central metabolite ceramide, which is a precursor for complex sphingolipids, was marginally down-regulated (p<0.2).
 However, classes of SM (p=0.002), HCER (p=0.006) and LCER (p=0.0005), which are downstream of sphingolipid metabolism were highly reduced, suggesting the inhibition in the process of deriving complex sphingolipids from ceramide (Figure 5B).